divya5797/Portfolio/README.md

-This is my personal portfolio website built using *HTML, CSS, and JavaScript*.It is also responsive.
+This is my personal portfolio website built using *HTML, CSS*.It is also responsive.
 It showcases my profile, background, and interests, and serves as a way to connect with others.

 About the Project